mochagold/2025/README.md

 # 2025 CE Challenge

+I fixed this README to change my commit ID!

 The main objectives of Computer Engineering (CE) Challenge 2025 are to analyze and improve the branch prediction mechanism of the RISC-V architecture and to strengthen the vectorization capabilites of the LLVM compiler.

 Detailed submission rules are described in https://cechallenge.github.io/